U.S. recalls may climb this year says car safety chief

 "I am going to be looking for all the tools that are available to the agency to make sure stuff gets done," he said.

-One must-do, he said, is raise the $35 million limit on civil penalties for carmakers that botch or slow-walk recalls.
+One must-do, he said, is raise the $35 million (23 million pounds) limit on civil penalties for carmakers that botch or slow-walk recalls.

 "It has to at least go to $300 (million)," he said, suggesting that the cap could be eliminated entirely.